farm-raised fish vs wild caught

 Some of the advantages of farm-raised fish include a more reliable supply of fish, and the ability to support various fish species in the same system.
 Fish farms are a rapidly growing industry, and there is considerable job growth to be considered.
 While fish farms historically have had a terrible toll on the environment, new technology and monitoring systems are advancing the way operations work.

 As wild fish populations dwindle due to climate change, fish farms may provide a more stable source of protein.
-Some certain species of farmed fish, like salmon, are genetically modified to grow more quickly and require less fish meal than non-modified types.
+Some certain species of farmed fish, like salmon, are genetically modified to grow more quickly and require less fish meal than non-modified types, as issued by FDA in 2015.
+Additionally, modern technologies like the Internet of Things and AI enable farms to have greater oversight on their fish farms, improving quality of life and growth potential.

 The impact of the fish farm depends heavily on the species being farmed.
 Shellfish, high-protein fish like trout and salmon and herbivorous ones like tilapia and carp can all be farmed.
 In the United States, shrimp, Atlantic salmon and tilapia are the most produced species.
 Since many wild fish species also flourish in a farmed setting, farmed fish may provide population stability for threatened species.

-One of the biggest issues with farmed fish, environmental waste, may also be an advantage.
+One of the biggest issues with farmed fish is environmental waste, but it may also be an advantage.
 Innovations in technology are helping fish farms reuse and remove water, often through recirculatory aquaponic systems that use microbes to clean the water.
+They promote circular economic practices and can be used as fertilizer.

-One advantage of fish farms is increased governance and policy.
+In these closed systems, farmers have increased governance.
 Since farmed fish has received a hefty dose of bad press, the aquaculture industry is working hard to make sustainable changes.
 New policies include carbon credits and sustainable certifications, holding fish farms more accountable.
+The controlled environment makes it easier to comply with regulatory bodies.

 Aquaculture is a growing industry, and it may be a stable job opportunity in an industry that has dealt with economic highs and lows in the past few years.
-For example, the state of Maine is investing in training institutions and educational resources to support the next wave of seafood employees.
+For example, the state of Maine invested in training institutions and educational resources in 2020 to support the next wave of seafood employees.
+Revolutions like this are seen across the world.

 Pros of Wild-Caught Fish